Jacqueline Emerson

-Jacqueline Bonnell Marteau Emerson (born August 21, 1994) is an American actress and singer.
+Jacqueline Bonnell Marteau Emerson is an American actress and singer.
 She is best known for portraying Foxface in the film The Hunger Games (2012).
 She is also known for starring as Skye in the film The Last Survivors (2014).

-As a singer, she is a former member of the teenage pop band Devo 2.0, which was active from 2005 to 2007.
+She is a former member of the teenage pop band Devo 2.0, which was active from 2005 to 2007.
 In 2011, she recorded her first single "Peter Pan", and in 2012, her song "Catch Me If You Can" was released on YouTube.

 Early life

-Jacqueline Bonnell Marteau Emerson was born on August 21, 1994, in Washington D.C., U.S. to Kimberly Marteau, an attorney, and John B. Emerson, an attorney, a former White House aide during the Clinton presidency, and the former United States Ambassador to Germany during the Obama presidency.
-From a young age, Jacqueline pursued an interest in both acting and singing.
-She has since then participated in many voice-overs for both radio and television.
-She has also performed in numerous professional productions with Reprise, the Los Angeles Opera, and L.A.
+From a young age, Emerson pursued an interest in both acting and singing, though never on-camera until she was of age.
+As a child and young adult, she participated in numerous radio commercials for film and television.
+She also performed in numerous professional productions with Reprise, the Los Angeles Opera, and L.A.
 Theater Works.
 She attended Marlborough School in Los Angeles.

-Emerson graduated from Stanford University in 2017, where she majored in Chinese and East Asian studies.
+After filming The Hunger Games, Emerson graduated from Stanford University, where she studied Mandarin and Communications with a focus on Media Psychology.